-UPDATED: April 2017 – The illustrious Cannes Film Festival takes place every May and has been referred to as the most important film festival in the world.
-In 2017, the dates were May 17-28.
+March 2018 – The illustrious Cannes Film Festival takes place every May and has been referred to as the most important film festival in the world.
+In 2018, the dates are May 9-20.
 The Festival is big business, full of industry types, primarily trying to sell distribution rights for their films.
 They are also there to get films financed, and find films in which to invest.
 It can be quite an experience, even if you do not have a ticket.

 There are many opportunities to enjoy the lively festivities, spot celebrities and soak up a unique experience on the French Riviera.
 I made the trip twice in one week, and learned a few lessons to make your voyage easier, and time, more productive.

 The city of Cannes has a population of 74,000, and at one point it peaked to 210,000 during the festival.
 Of that, only about 32,000 are in the film industry with an additional 5,000 press.
 So, that leave 100,000 tourists, extra waiters, security staff, pickpockets and prostitutes!
 The first weekend is always the busiest, so plan your trip around your aggravation level!
 In 2013, during the festival, more than €2 million worth of jewels were scarfed up by organized jewel thieves!
 No joke!

 How to arrive at the Cannes Film Festival